Sankari-Balasubramaniyan/FTPClient/README.md

-# TreeFTP TP1
+# TreeFTP

-Submitted by Sankari Balasubramaniyan on 23-January-2022
+Submitted by Sankari Balasubramaniyan

 ## **OBJECTIVE**

 **List the directories and files present in the given path of an FTP server**

-- Establish Client, server connection via telnet/TCP protocol
+- Establish Client, server connection via TCP protocol
 - Communicate commands, status codes and data between Client and Server.

 ## **ENVIRONMENT AND EXECUTION**